tiyd-rails-2015-01/tiyd-rails-2015-01.github.io/prework/mac_installations.md

 ![Chrome Installer](chrome_installer.png)

 First, note that you've mounted the Chrome disk image.
 Great.
 Next, note that it brought up an installer window.
 This is just Google giving you an easier way to move the `.app` file into your Applications folder.
-If you grab the Chrome icon and drag it to the blue Applications folder, under the hood that's **exactly the same** as what you did for Atom.
+If you grab the Chrome icon and drag it to the blue Applications folder, under the hood that's **exactly the same** as when you dragged `Atom.app` across.

 When you've done this, just close the installer window, eject the disk image, and delete the `.dmg` file you downloaded.

+### All the Ways You Can Open Applications

+Let's say that you just turned on your computer and you want to run Terminal.
+There are lots of ways you can do this:

+* **The Dock:** If you've got it in your dock, just click on it!
+* **Launchpad:** Click on the Launchpad icon in your dock, then find Terminal on that screen and click on it.
+Chances are that it's under Utilities.
+* **Finder:** Click on the Finder icon on your dock (the first icon).
+Then click on "Applications" in the sidebar, then find Terminal and double-click on it.
+Chances are that it's under Utilities.
+* **Spotlight:** On your keyboard, hit the `Command` and `Space` keys at the same time.
+That'll bring up a little search bar.
+Type "Terminal" (or a part of "Terminal") in that box and hit Enter.
+Spotlight is a wicked-cool way to open anything from applications to files (to much more).
+Play with it when you get a chance to see what it can do.